 Lazy bookmark for practical details to processing and transforming possibly-infinite streams of data, from signals to parse trees.
 Disambiguating “transducers”.

-In statistics and machine learning, this connects with online learning; incorporating data as it comes in, but there you probably care about good out-of-core optimisation algorithms.
+In statistics and machine learning, stream processing connects with online learning; incorporating data as it comes in, as in distributed statistics.

 A parallelism/streaming thing.
 Communicating Sequential Processes.
 Functional Reactive Programming.

 CSP and transducers — I don’t think these are transducers as I understand them, i.e. stack machines, but I could be wrong.
 See also the expositions from the clojure authors:

 ReactiveX is a particular stream processing paradigm with implementations for many languages